The costs of relying on non-European defence suppliers

 However, defence procurement decisions are an exclusive prerogative of national governments.
 The EU can provide incentives to cooperate and buy more European, but ultimately it is for Member States to decide what to buy and from whom.
 The key to reversing the persistent dominance of non-European suppliers in Europe lies in capitals.

-To avoid critical dependencies and safeguard Europe's security, national policy- and decisionmakers should carefully evaluate the short- and long-term consequences of their procurement decisions and the total cost of buying non-European.
+To avoid critical dependencies and safeguard Europe's security in a rapidly changing and increasingly dangerous world, national policy- and decisionmakers should carefully evaluate the short- and long-term consequences of their procurement decisions and the total cost of buying non-European.
+Only by investing in its own defence industry can Europe guarantee its security and enhance its freedom of action in the long term.

 Main factors in why European countries buy defence equipment from abroad